IamSAL/sk-salman-com-blog/src/content/blog/building-barcode-qr-scanners-web-barcode-detection-api-vs-libraries-sdks.md

 ├─ Need rotation-invariant detection?
 │   └─ Can validate results on backend? ───► Use Quagga2
 │
-├─ Need industry-grade performance?
+├─ Need physical barcode reader's performance?
 │   └─ Multi-scan, 60fps, edge cases? ─────► Pay for Dynamsoft/Scanbot
 │
 └─ General web app, good-enough speed?
-    └─ Most real-world use cases ──────────► Use Barcode Detection API
+    └─ Most real-world use cases ──────────► Barcode Detection API
-                                               + barcode-detector polyfill
 ```

 ---

 - **Try the demo app**: <a href="http://barcode-scanner.sk-salman.com" target="_blank" rel="noopener noreferrer">barcode-scanner.sk-salman.com</a>
 - **Source code of demo**: <a href="https://github.com/IamSAL/barcode-scanner-demo" target="_blank" rel="noopener noreferrer">github.com/IamSAL/barcode-scanner-demo</a>

 ---

 ## Key Takeaways

 1. **Crop your input**: Don't feed the full camera frame to any detector.
-Crop to a focus area for 5-10x speed improvement.
+Crop to a focus area for speed and accuracy.
 2. **Use `requestAnimationFrame`**: For real-time scanning, use rAF instead of `setInterval` for smoother performance.

-3. **The Barcode Detection API is underrated**: It's natively available in Chromium browsers and the WASM polyfill covers the rest.
+3. **The Barcode Detection API is underrated**: Browser support issue is rendered practically irrelevant by WASM polyfill.
 4. **Validate your results**: Especially with Quagga, always validate scanned values against expected formats or backend data.

-5. **Consider UX**: Show a focus area overlay to guide users where to position the barcode—this dramatically improves scan success rate.
+5. **Consider UX**: Show a focus area overlay to guide users where to position the barcode, this with proper cropping dramatically improves scan success rate.

+> **Disclaimer:** This article is based on my personal experience.
+My usage of the libraries and my use case may differ from yours.
+Please consider your specific requirements when evaluating these tools.